Keruspe/blog/posts/2012-12-13-knowing-your-system---part-4---falling-in-love-with-paludis.md

     cave sync
     cave resolve world -c -km -Km

-It sync repositories with upstream to get lastest versions of the packages, and then resolve `world` which is the set containing all the packages you have installed, with a complete dependency tree, as deep as it can, with `-c` aka `--complete`  and reinstalling all packages for which metadata have changed because of `-km -Km` aka `--keep if-same-metadata --keep-targets if-same-metadata`.
+It sync repositories with upstream to get latest versions of the packages, and then resolve `world` which is the set containing all the packages you have installed, with a complete dependency tree, as deep as it can, with `-c` aka `--complete`  and reinstalling all packages for which metadata have changed because of `-km -Km` aka `--keep if-same-metadata --keep-targets if-same-metadata`.
 I then re run this last command with `-x` aka `--execute` to apply